Restorative Justice Reentry Prep Program (RJRPP)

 The program is focused on reentry preparation by emphasizing increased self-awareness and teaching personal and interpersonal skill-building.
 It includes a two-week session on addiction and recovery.
 Participants also engage in a victim/survival panel where surrogate victims of similar crimes are invited to share their stories and crime experiences.
 This program is also preparatory for participation in a voluntary Victim Offender Dialogue post-release with either their victim (if it can be arranged) or surrogate victims of a similar crime.

 RJMP is currently implementing RJRPP programs in San Diego County correctional facilities and hopes to expand to more facilities.
 If you are interested in becoming a facilitator of RJRPP groups, please contact our office.
-Specialized training is required and a yearlong commitment is expected.
+Specialized training is required and a full 10 week commitment is expected.